mantidproject/mantid/docs/source/release/v6.5.0/index.rst

 We are proud to announce version 6.5.0 of Mantid.

-**TODO: Add paragraph summarizing big changes**

-This release includes a wide array of updates, bugfixes, and new features which build on the functionality of Mantid.
+This release includes a wide array of updates, bugfixes, and new features, which build on the functionality of Mantid.
-Users are reminded that since the previous release the :ref:`packaging method has changed <v6.4.0>`.
+Users are reminded that since the previous release the :ref:`packaging method for Linux has changed <v6.4.0>`.

 In addition to many improvements we are delighted to announce some new features including: